Cottage Cheese Pancakes

 Total carbohydrates: 9 grams per serving

-4 tablespoons flour (all-purpose, or experiment with whole-grain, coconut, and/or almond flour)
+- 4 tablespoons all-purpose flour (can substitute with whole-grain, coconut, and/or almond flour)

-3 tablespoons melted butter (plus more butter for greasing the pan and serving)
+- 3 tablespoons melted butter, plus more for greasing the pan and serving

-1. Heat a skillet or griddle over medium-low heat while you prepare the batter.
+- Heat a skillet or griddle over medium-low heat.

-2. Put all the ingredients in a blender and blend until there are no lumps.
+- Meanwhile, prepare the batter.
+In a blender, combine all of the ingredients and blend until there are no lumps.

-3. Butter the skillet (which should be hot by now), then pour in dollops of batter so that they spread into 3- or 4-inch circles.
-Cook until the underside is deeply golden and the edges are starting to look dry, then flip and cook until the other side is golden (around 5 minutes altogether).
+- Butter the skillet, then pour in dollops of batter so that they spread into 3- or 4-inch circles.
+Cook until the underside is deeply golden and the edges are starting to look dry, then flip and cook until the other side is golden, around 5 minutes altogether.

-4. Serve with butter and fruit, or, honestly – and this is my favorite way – completely plain.
+- Serve with butter and fruit, or – and honestly, this is my favorite way – completely plain.